NaimaEG1983/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Task7 - print the second half of a string
 Task8 - print elements of an array
 Task9 - copy string src on pointer dest
+Task10 - convert a string to an integer